gitpress/adventures/active-admin/README.md

 Beyond Active Admin you'll learn how to:

 * Create an attractive website frontend with Sass and Bootstrap
+* How to create Rails models with belongs_to and has_many relationships
 * Create a search form with Sphinx
 * Build Rails models and a MySQL backed website
 * Test and Deploy your site to AWS or Heroku